sahilda/codepath-ai/base_app/README.md

 chainlit run app.py -w
 ```

 ## What is this?
 This is base app that has chainlit set up with history, talking with Open AI, and also reads all docs in the `data/` directory and adds it to the context with user querying.

+Add your relevant docs to the `data/` directory.